Lana's sixth is due "at the top end of 2019"

 When is the album due?

 So far we can narrow it down to ‘the top of 2019’.
 Pre- or post-Brexit has not yet been specified.
-Lana has written a book of poetry she’d like to release first, she told Annie Mac.
+Lana has written a book of poetry she’d like to release first, as she told Annie Mac.
 “I think I’m just going to self-publish it and put it out beforehand.
 It’s kind of random.
 Which is kind of another one of those things I just want out there just for me.
 I literally might just drop these little books off at some bookstores in Silverlake and beg them to sell them.
 It’s been really cool for me ‘cause I was having a little bit of writers’ block with the music last Fall and so I just sat down to write some words without music and I realised there was just a couple of things I wanted to say through some poems, which is funny.
 I feel like I’m in the 19th Century.”

 What’s the album called?

 The excellent ‘Norman Fucking Rockwell’.
 She told Zane Lowe: “Working with Jack [Antonoff], I was in a little bit of a lighter mood because he was so funny.
-So the title track is called ‘Norman Fucking Rockwell’ and it’s kind of about this guy who is such a genius artist but he thinks he’s the shit and he knows it and he like won’t shut up talking about it.
+So the title track is called ‘Norman Fucking Rockwell’ and it’s kind of about this guy who is such a genius artist but he thinks he’s the shit and he knows it and he, like, won’t shut up talking about it.

 “So often I ended up with these creative types or whatever, and you know, they just go on and on about themselves, and I’m like, ‘Yeah, yeah.’
 But there’s a little bit of merit to it also.
 They are so good.
 I just like the title track so much that I was like, ‘OK, I definitely want the record to also be called that.'”